IGE-OpenReproLab2025/decoatpont_ISMP6_repro/Installation/install_ISMP6_dataset.md

 The instruction provided are for Unix.

 ## Obtaining ISMP6 datasets
+Download the data using Globus Connect Personnal Install the appropriete version of the app for your computer then do the following steps:

+- Create an account
+- Create your own server with the path you want to save your data into
+- Connect to ther server `GHub-ISMIP6-Projections-2300`
+- Start a download requests

+>[!NOTE]
+>You can also use you terminal to download the data.
+>But it can rise error if you do not have the capacity to open a navigator window inside it.
+>In addition is you are on the UGA campus the connection to Globus will be bloced.

+If you want to use you terminal, follow those step:

 1. Install `globus`
 In you local terminal or a Jupyterhub terminal, follow these steps: